Elbeera/Elbeera/README.md

 💻 I'm looking for a job in (Javascript, React / React Native, AWS) <br />
 🌴 I'm currently learning Typescript and improving React, AWS <br />
-💬 Ask me about anything, i am more thank happy to help! <br />
+💬 Ask me about anything, i am more than happy to help! <br />
 📫 How to reach me: e-mail: h.s.elbeera@gmail.com <br />
 😄 Pronouns: He / Him